MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/mobile-device-work-users.md

 > - If the app is connected to a Supply Chain Management environment, but no preferences are set for the signed-in worker, the language, number formats, and time zone are selected based on the account that is associated with the client ID that the device uses to connect to Supply Chain Management.
 For more information, see [User-based authentication for the Warehouse Management mobile app](warehouse-app-authenticate-user-based.md#user-azure-ad) or [Service-based authentication for the Warehouse Management mobile app](warehouse-app-authenticate-service-based.md#user-azure-ad), depending on which authentication method you're using.

 > [!TIP]
-> If you notice that incorrect time stamps are shown for registrations that are made by using the warehouse app, you might have to adjust the time zone that is set for the user account that workers use to sign in and/or authenticate with Supply Chain Management.
-As was previously mentioned, the time zone setting might come from the user account that is used to sign in to the warehouse app, as set up on the **Worker** page.
-Alternatively, if the user account isn't set on the **Worker** page, the time zone comes from the user account that is associated with the client ID that is used for authentication, as set up on the **[Microsoft Entra applications](install-configure-warehouse-management-app.md)** page.
+> If you notice that incorrect time stamps are shown for registrations that are made by using the warehouse app, you might have to adjust the time zone that is set for the mobile device user account that workers use to sign in and/or authenticate with Supply Chain Management.
+As was previously mentioned, the time zone setting might come from the mobile device user account that is used to sign in to the warehouse app, as set up on the **Worker** page.
+Alternatively, if the mobile device user account isn't set on the **Worker** page, the time zone comes from the mobile device user account that is associated with the client ID that is used for authentication, as set up on the **[Microsoft Entra applications](install-configure-warehouse-management-app.md)** page.